MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/publishing-states.md

 ---
-title: "Create and manage publishing states in Portals | MicrosoftDocs"
+title: "Create and manage publishing states in Dynamics 365 Portals | MicrosoftDocs"
 description: "Learn how to create and manage publishing states in a portal." ms.date: 12/03/2018 ms.service: crm-online